inivekin/abosa/abosa.typ

 a reversing of gravity
 returning myself back to me.
-A siphoning has strings near snap in plane non-orientable then transformation of flat map from surface low-dimensional, has stresses flip in changing draft to scene not representable, dilating under dome-like shaft where straight lines seem more bendable.
+A siphoning has strings near snap in plane non-orientable, then transformation of flat map from surface low-dimensional has stresses flip in changing draft to scene non-representable, dilating under dome-like shaft where straight lines seem more bendable.
 The data loading out the banks